OlegWock/obsidian-emera/README.md

 This is a plugin for Obsidian (https://obsidian.md).

 ToDo:
-- [ ] Exporting variables & scoping them to current page
-- [ ] CSS imports

 - [ ] Error handling
+    - [x] When component errors on render
+    - [ ] When trying to access unknown component
+    - [ ] When writing invalid JSX
+- [ ] Cleanup & refactoring
+- [ ] Docs
+- [ ] Release

 - [ ] Allow storing data in valut (to allow users to save state between sessions)
-- [ ] Cleanup & refactoring
+- [ ] Exporting variables & scoping them to current page

 ## For docs